 There were plans in place to deal with foreseeable emergencies.
-Following national media coverage in respect of fire related risks, the provider had carried out a review of their fire safety procedures and risk assessment.
-As a result of the review, actions were identified in respect of a lack of appropriate fire safety signage, which was obtained and installed.
 Staff had been trained to administer first aid and there was a programme of fire safety training and fire drills in place.
 Fire safety equipment was maintained and tested regularly.
 There was an emergency 'grab bag' in the foyer, which contained individual personal emergency evacuation plans (PEEP) which detailed people's ability to respond in case of a fire and the support they would need if they had to be evacuated in an emergency.
-People's PEEPs were reviewed after each fire drill to ensure they were up to date.